annaesvensson/yellow-highlight/README.md

 [Download extension](https://github.com/annaesvensson/yellow-highlight/archive/main.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [highlight.php 9.18.1.9](https://github.com/scrivo/highlight.php) by Ivan Sagalaev and Geert Bergman.
+This extension includes [highlight.php 9.18.1.9](https://github.com/scrivo/highlight.php) by Ivan Sagalaev and Geert Bergman.

 ## Developer